 Carp fishing is excellent at Colonel Samuel Smith Park.
 When anglers come here be prepared for carp angling just in case nothing else is biting.
 Carp are abundant through the area and are often seen coming up to the water or getting scared off as a bird approaches.
 Carp can be caught anywhere throughout the park using sweet corn on hooks.
 Allow for the bait to sit on the bottom and be patient for the fish to bite.
 Carp at Colonel Samuel Smith Park approach fifteen pounds so landing them with a net may be required.

-Pike are decent size but most don’t exceed four pounds.
+Pike are a decent size, but most don’t exceed four pounds.
 The mouth of the bay is a perfect spot for casting for pike.
-Anglers should use spoons and minnow baits for best results.
+Anglers should use spoons and minnow baits for the best results.
 Through the early morning and before the sun sets pike can often be seen throughout the body of water catching its prey.
 When searching for pike try to look for them just a few feet above the water surface.

 Proudly designed by Red Flannel Marketing